sakaicontrib/docker-sakai-builder/README.md

 Tested on OSX

+TODO:
-TODO: Convert some of this to a docker-compose instead of straight docker commands
+  Convert some of this to a docker-compose instead of straight docker commands Put the git into the "build" container so that you can skip that step (Though useful to have)

 Pre-requisites
 --------------